+The FGFR4 signaling pathway is a promising new driver for the development of molecularly targeted therapy in HCC.
 The link between aberrant FGFR4 signaling and HCC was first established when an amplicon, a region of replicated DNA, that includes FGF19, the ligand that activates FGFR4, was identified in HCC patients.
 We estimate that more than 5% of tumors of HCC patients have this amplicon.
 The physiologic role of the receptor, FGFR4, and its ligand, FGF19, is to regulate bile acid metabolism in hepatocytes and liver regeneration following injury.
 FGF19 is normally produced in the small intestine and signals to hepatocytes through an endocrine mechanism.
-FGF19 forms an active signaling complex together with FGFR4 and its co-receptor Klotho- $\beta$ .
+FGF19 forms an active signaling complex together with FGFR4 and its co-receptor Klotho- β .
 Signaling of the active complex leads to decreased CYP7A1 transcription with a resultant decrease in bile acid synthesis, as well as increased growth, proliferation and survival signals.

-NORMAL ENDOCRINE PHYSIOLOGY HEALTHY LIVER AUTOCRINE PHYSIOLOGY DAMAGED LIVER (HCC) Enhanced iteration and benefit for the standard profession and benefit for the st
+NORMAL ENDOCRINE PHYSIOLOGY HEALTHY LIVER AUTOCRINE PHYSIOLOGY DAMAGED LIVER (HCC) Insults AUTOCRINE PHYSIOLOGY DAMAGED LIVER (HCC) Insults In